DWmon/Carvana-Image-Masking-Challenge/README.md

 # Train and Test
 This solution uses U Net for segmentation

-There are U Net model and loss function in model dir.
+There are U Net model and loss function in model dir

-**main.ipynb** contains data extraction, training and testing.
+**main.ipynb** contains data extraction, training and testing

-**rle_mask.ipynb** is for submission to Kaggle.
+**rle_mask.ipynb** is for submission to Kaggle

 # Model Weights and Submission Data
 Model Weights [Here](https://drive.google.com/drive/folders/1TJJ6ydneODjaVlfALsJn0Wt2Ks0hvv7O?usp=sharing)